RunningWomann/Room3_Covid-19/README.md

 ## Project Overview

 ### Presentation Requirements
-<br/>You will prepare a formal 10-minute presentation that covers the following topics:
+You will prepare a formal 10-minute presentation that covers the following topics:
  <br /> Questions that you found interesting and what motivated you to answer them
   <br />Where and how you found the data you used to answer these questions
   <br />The data exploration and cleanup process (accompanied by your Jupyter notebook)